We can collect unwanted bulky waste from your property, which can't be disposed of along with your normal household waste collections.

 - each small item counts as 1 item; for example, removing a bed which includes a base, a mattress and a headboard would count as 3 items

-- cast iron baths and pianos are assessed on an individual basis
+- any items which are particularly large or heavy, such as cast iron baths and pianos, are assessed on an individual basis

 Putting bulky items out for collection

-- you should leave your items out by 8.00am on the day of collection
+- should leave your items out by 8.00am on your collection day

-- you can put items out a number of days before the collection is due
+- can put items out a number of days before the collection is due

-- you do not need to be present at the time
+- don't need to be present at the time of collection

-We will not enter a property to remove bulky items under any circumstances.
+We won't enter a property to remove bulky items under any circumstances.